petkaantonov/bluebird/API.md

 Map an array, or a promise of an array, which contains a promises (or a mix of promises and values) with the given `mapper` function with the signature `(item, index, arrayLength)` where `item` is the resolved value of a respective promise in the input array.
 If any promise in the input array is rejected the returned promise is rejected as well.

-If the `mapper` function returns promises, the returned promise will wait for all the mapped results to be resolved as well.
+If the `mapper` function returns promises or thenables, the returned promise will wait for all the mapped results to be resolved as well.

 *(TODO: an example where this is useful)*

-*The original array is not modified.
-Sparse array holes are not visited and the resulting array retains the same sparsity as the original array.*
+*The original array is not modified.*

 <hr>